 “Women need to speak up for what they need,” she said.
 “But many women won’t because they are afraid to come across as too desperate or needy or crazy.
 Maybe the guy will say, ‘I didn’t know you felt this way.
 What can I do to make this better for you?’
 That would be ideal.”

-My opinion is that the single married person is almost always unhappy or unfulfilled in their relationship; otherwise he or she would be home more, or doing fun things with the spouse.
-Don’t get me wrong…(click here to read the rest of the article, published in the Chicago Tribune Pioneer Press.)
+My opinion is that the single married person is almost always unhappy or unfulfilled in their relationship or in their life; otherwise he or she would be home more, or doing fun things with the spouse.
+I think it’s really unfair to a spouse when a married person takes on a single lifestyle, and that living this way is unhealthy for both partners.

 Like this article?
 Check out my article, “The Hot And Cold Guy.”